StephenVavasis/microcoverage/README.rst

 Microcoverage
 ------------------------------

-This module computes code coverage at a more fine-grained level than the built-in coverage feature.
+This module computes code coverage for a Julia program at a more fine-grained level than the built-in coverage feature.
 Specifically, it provides coverage counts for each branch of the ||, && and ?: operators where they occur.
 It also counts the number of invocations to statement-functions.